Traces of My Lipstick: Background and release

-The album was met with positive to mixed reviews from critics.
+"All About Me" originally featured rap verses by Dupri and Foxy Brown that were eventually removed to avoid a parental advisory designation.
+Brown's voice can still be heard at the end of "All About Me (Intro)" and the beginning of "All About Me (Reprise)".

-Leo Stanley from Allmusic reviewed the album giving it a 3 out of 5 stating "On their third album, Traces of My Lipstick, Xscape pretty much follows the cue of their two earlier efforts, with only slightly diminished results.
-The group sounds as good as ever, bringing real soul and passion to their performances, but unfortunately much of their record consists of average, unremarkable material.
-There are enough strong songs (primarily the singles) to make the record enjoyable, but it simply doesn't have the same resonance as their two earlier efforts."
+Promotion

 Singles

 "The Arms of the One Who Loves You" was released as the lead single on February 14, 1998.
 The song peaked at number seven on the US Billboard Hot 100 chart and number four on the Hot R&B/Hip Hop Songs Chart.
 It sold 800,000 copies, earning a gold certification from the RIAA.
 "My Little Secret" was released as the album's second single on July 7, 1998.
-The song charted at number nine on the US Billboard Hot 100 chart and number two on the Hot R&B/Hip Hop Songs Chart.
+The song charted at number nine on the Billboard Hot 100 and number two on the Hot R&B/Hip Hop Songs Chart.
 "Softest Place on Earth" was released as the album's third and final single on September 29, 1998.
-The song failed to impact on the Billboard Hot 100 but did chart at number twenty-eight on the Hot R&B/Hip Hop Songs Chart.
+The song failed to chart in the Billboard Hot 100 but did chart at number twenty-eight on the Hot R&B/Hip Hop Songs Chart.